-The Congressional bill that would fast-track cell towers in front of homes by stripping local government authority was swiftly advancing to a full House vote, but it hit a temporary pause.
+Congressional bill H.R.
+2289 – which would fast-track cell towers in front of homes by stripping local government authority – was swiftly advancing to a full House vote, but has hit a temporary pause.

-Policymakers need to be educated about these two cell tower fast-track proposals.
+Policymakers need to be educated about the two federal cell tower fast-track proposals.

-Once they reschedule the Rules hearing on H.R.
-2289, the bill can move quickly to a final vote.
-If it passes, it goes to the Senate.
+Once the Rules hearing for H.R.
+2289 is rescheduled, the bill can move quickly to a final vote.
+If it passes, it advances to the Senate.
 Further, the FCC is likely to move forward on its cell tower fast-track proposal, which will likely include many of the same provisions to override local government authority.

 Even if H.R.
 2289 is not resurrected, the FCC’s cell tower fast-track proposal is poised to move forward.